-Our on-going primary sources of liquidity and capital resources are cash provided from operating activities, existing cash and cash equivalents and our credit facility.
-Our primary requirements for liquidity and capital are new shop openings, existing shop capital investments (maintenance and improvements), purchasing existing franchise-operated shops, principal and interest payments on our debt, lease obligations, repurchases of our common stock as well as working capital and general corporate needs.
-Our requirement for working capital is not significant since our customers pay for their food and beverage purchases in cash or payment cards (credit or debit) at the time of sale.
-Thus, we are able to sell certain inventory items before we have to pay our suppliers for such items.
-Our shops do not require significant inventories or receivables.
-We believe that these sources of liquidity and capital will be sufficient to finance our continued operations and expansion plans for at least the next twelve months.
+Potbelly's on-going primary sources of liquidity and capital resources are cash provided from operating activities, existing cash and cash equivalents and the Company's credit facility.
+Potbelly's primary requirements for liquidity and capital are new shop openings, existing shop capital investments (maintenance and improvements), repurchases of Company common stock, lease obligations, purchases of existing franchise-operated shops, and working capital and general corporate needs.
+Potbelly's requirement for working capital is not significant since the Company's customers pay for their food and beverage purchases in cash or payment cards (credit or debit) at the time of sale.
+Thus, Potbelly is able to sell certain inventory items before the Company needs to pay its suppliers for such items.
+Company shops do not require significant inventories or receivables.
+Potbelly believes that these sources of liquidity and capital will be sufficient to finance the Company's continued operations and expansion plans for at least the next twelve months.